Mediation and Arbitration in Real Estate and Construction Disputes

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel to resolve complex issues in construction and real estate disputes through mediation and arbitration.
+This CLE course will provide guidance to counsel to resolve complex issues in construction and real estate disputes through mediation and arbitration.
 Our panel will explore key strategies aimed at saving time and expense in alternative dispute resolution at the contract drafting stage and after a dispute arises.

 - Contract Terms